aerospike-community/aerospike-graphite/README.md

 **1.7 preview**

-* Rewrote core metrics parsing, inline with current [collectd](https://github.com/aerospike/aerospike-collectd) implementation
+* Rewrote core metrics parsing, inline with current [aerospike-collectd](https://github.com/aerospike/aerospike-collectd) implementation.
 * **CLI CHANGE**: XDR DR metrics `-x` is now a flag.
 Discovery will be performed and all metrics shipped.
 No longer need to specify individual DCs.
+* **CLI CHANGE** Histogram metrics `-hi` is now a flag.
+Discovery will be performed and all metrics shipped.
+No longer need to specify individual histograms.
+Only supports `ttl` and `object-size-linear` histograms.
 * **BREAKING CHANGE**: Histogram dump `-hi` now only works on ASD 4.2+.
 To get histograms on earlier server versions, please use the 1.6.X releases of Aerospike-Graphite.